rmit-ir/bayesian-risk/README.md

 refactored out of system-specific bash/awk/R/python hacks from past papers and workarounds for lacking root access on shared compute resources.

+The code at the moment is currently a work-in-progress.

 ### Citation

 If you use this code in a research setting, please consider citing the paper: